What is changing about AT&T’s long code SMS

 You should expect to see the improved delivery quality of SMS to the AT&T mobile network.
 The new AT&T 10DLC service does have filtering, and it is designed to target spam, unsolicited and abusive traffic.

-What is the cost of AT&T’s 10DLC service?
+What are the benefits of sending traffic through AT&T’s 10DLC Service?

 What do I need to do to prepare for this change on AT&T’s 10-digit long codes?